hhalawana-osi/PI-Web-API-Client-VBA/README.md

     connectedToPIWebAPI = client.Connect("https://marc-web-sql.marc.net/piwebapi", True)
 ```

 If you want to use basic authentication instead of Kerberos, set useKerberos to False and set the username and password accordingly.
+We recommend using Kerberos because it is the safest option.
+For basic authentication, the password needs to be hardcoded which is not recommended.
+If using Kerberos authentication is not an option, protect your VBA code with a password.

 ### Get the PI Data Archive WebId